alphagov/forms/research/2022-11-23-Feedback_on_processing_of_the_first_form.md

 # Feedback on processing of the first form

+## 2022-11-23 / Sprint 16

+## Aims
+- Collect feedback from their processing team on what the experience with GOV.UK Forms has been like generally
+- Understand what has worked well and not so well
+- Identify ways we can improve going forward

+## Users
+- Civil Servants

+## Methodology
+- Focus Group / Interview

 ## Key Headlines

 - The form processors reported a positive overall  experience, although there have been some teething issues along the way